quicwg/base-drafts/draft-ietf-quic-http.md

 clients SHOULD NOT close a stream for sending while they still expect to receive data from the target of the CONNECT.

-A TCP connection error is signaled with QUIC RESET_STREAM frame.
+A TCP connection error is signaled by abruptly terminating the stream.
 A proxy treats any error in the TCP connection, which includes receiving a TCP segment with the RST bit set, as a stream error of type HTTP_CONNECT_ERROR ({{http-error-codes}}).
 Correspondingly, if a proxy detects an error with the stream or the QUIC connection, it MUST close the TCP connection.
 If the underlying TCP implementation permits it, the proxy SHOULD send a TCP segment